itaisteinherz/netoani.com/content/blog/advanced-python-type-hinting/index.md

 7 years have passed since then, and type hinting in Python has matured and evolved, with new features being implemented in every new Python version.
 In this post, I wanted to go over some of the more advanced and newly added features, with the hopes that you will find them useful and integrate them into your codebase.

 > This blogpost assumes you know the basics of type hinting in Python.
 If you don't, I recommend going over [this guide from Real Python](https://realpython.com/python-type-checking/).

-## Generics and type variables

-## Static duck typing with protocols

-...

 ## Parameter specification variables